Jordans16/Python/README.md

 In this repo, i will work only with python.

 Showing how i can improve in working with this language.

-i will start by from the lowest to the high one by doing small project or games
+i will start from the lowest to the high one by doing small project or games